-With these updates, we've made a small adjustment to how hidden content populates on the editor stage.
+With these updates, we've made a small adjustment to how hidden content populates on the builder stage.
 Have you noticed that a certain content block appears translucent or out of focus?
 You're probably looking at a content block that is hidden from the type of device that your chosen design mode is reflecting.

 Say, for example, you've inserted two versions of your company logo into a design.
 One logo has been optimized for mobile, while the other has been optimized for desktop.
 As a result, you have hidden these content blocks from the respective devices.

 When working with the builder in desktop design mode, any content that is hidden from that view will appear translucent.

 In the example above, the logo on top is the one that is hidden from mobile.
 It appears as expected in this design mode as a result.
 However, the logo below is hidden from desktop - so the opacity of the content block has been removed so that you can easily identify which one is which, without needing to check the content settings.

 Similarly, you'll see the opposite behavior in the same example in mobile design mode.